Plume is building a healthcare service specifically for the transgender community – TechCrunch

 That’s one reason why Matthew Wetschler and his co-founder Jerrica Kirkley founded Plume, which provides telehealth services tailored for the transgender community.

 The two doctors met and became friends in medical school.
 From the earliest days, the two were inseparable, Dr. Wetschler recalled.
 “She and I spent nearly 12 hours a day together,” he said.
-“We have always shared a belief that the healthcare system can do better for patients and doctors.”

-After medical school, Wetschler moved to the Bay Area to finish his residency at Stanford and then went on to run a consulting firm which worked primarily with digital health startups.
+After medical school, Wetschler moved to the Bay Area to finish his residency at Stanford and then went on to run a consulting firm that worked primarily with digital health startups.
 Kirkley, who is transgender, focused on gender therapy in the trans community.

 A little over a year ago the two began to discuss the potential for creating a primarily telehealth service for the trans community, Wetschler said.